ecraft/sequel-jdbc-as400/README.md

 $ CONNECTION_STRING="jdbc:as400://server-name/;prompt=false;user=login;password=pw;libraries=DBNAME;query timeout mechanism=cancel; bundle exec rspec
 ```

-(replace the connection string with a real one, pointing at a AS400 DB2 server.)
+(replace the connection string with a real one, pointing at an AS400/iSeries DB2 server.)

 ## Releasing a new gem version